ctulek/ratelimit/README.md

 ratelimit is a go server to provide a rate limiter where the developer sends request with a key, count, limit and duration and gets a success or failure response back.

-*IMPORTANT:* This project is still at the proof of concept stage.
-After the addition of memcache/redis backends, it can be used for production code.

 #### Definitions: ####
 **key:** Any string that represents the resource you want to limit
 **count:** Amount of resource to consume
 **limit:** Maximum amount of resource that can be consumed
 **duration:** Time window in which the limits will apply.
-See http://golang.org/pkg/time/#ParseDuration for formatting options.
+See http://golang.org/pkg/time/#ParseDuration for formatting.

 ### Requirements: ###
 * GOPATH environment variable